Skip to main content

 Very briefly, some common features:

-- FWIW I've also had experiences on psychedelics where I had stable physical-seeming visual hallucinations which I knew in the moment to be not real and was lucid about etc. This is to say I'm not sure what a separates "haullcination" vs "vision" but they do seem pretty different, anyway.
+• FWIW I've also had experiences on psychedelics where I had stable physical-seeming visual hallucinations which I knew in the moment to be not real and was lucid about etc. This is to say I'm not sure what separates "hallucination" vs "vision" but they do seem pretty different, anyway.

 Purposeful modification of perception

 There's some cluster here, though this is my least standard category on this page.
-With substantial overlap with the other categories, these involve either trying to elicit, cultivate, or attenuate specific patterns of perception, usually with a fairly concrete intended state.
+With substantial overlap with the other categories, these involve either trying to elicit, cultivate, or attenuate specific patterns of perception, usually oriented towards a fairly concrete intended state.
 For example:

 More broadly these are usually regarded (within these traditions) as trying to either realize the "true" perception (not quite how it's presented, but obviously confused in my view), cultivate a more wholesome perception, or lay the ground for insight.